BigBangData/Puns/README.md

   + view model scores and has to select best model by clicking on its name
   + that click loads next question, increments the selected model's num_votes in the models table
   + which in turn increases the weight for that model in the final weighted avg score
+  + button to press if the page's success/not reaction was correct or not:
+    + selects best model based on whether user guessed correctly/not and confirmed/not with the button
+    + adds correct/wrong to answer table to keep user's selection

 __Backlog__

-- Hints:
-  + use chatGPT to generate initial hints; iterate
+- Add actual hints; use chatGPT for v1; iterate for better hints
-- Button to press if reaction was correct or not:
-  + if correct, choose model with highest score; if wrong, choose model with lowest score
-  + add right or wrong to answers so later can use SQL to figure out better thresholds
 - Change "view.html" to "puns.html" or "play.html"
 - Add a "go back to last one" button
 - Add a view your answers button that redirects to a page with your stats